Timmins Campus

 Schumacher, Timmins and Bickell.

-With great wealth comes great interest and people from across the globe flocked to Timmins, bringing with them their traditions and culture, their skills and their work ethic, shaping what would become a diverse cultural outpost in the frontier.
+With great wealth comes great interest and people from across the globe flocked to Timmins, bringing their traditions, culture, skills, and work ethic, shaping what would become a diverse cultural outpost in the frontier.

 But with the booms came the busts and the inconsistent realities of life, reinforcing a sense of resilience that would come to define northerners from their southern counterparts, providing an optimistic lens through which they would shape a distinctive outlook on life.

-It is with this same optimistic outlook on life that Northern College was founded in 1967, with its Timmins Campus serving as both a place of learning and a community hub for more than 50 years.
+With this same optimistic outlook on life, Northern College was founded in 1967, with its Timmins Campus serving as both a place of learning and a community hub for more than 50 years.

-Inspired by those who carved a community out of the unforgiving boreal landscape, Northern College instills that pioneering spirit and willingness to push the limits of what is deemed possible in its students, firm in the knowledge that they are capable of redefining the world as they know it.
+Inspired by those who carved a community out of the unforgiving boreal landscape, Northern College instills that pioneering spirit and willingness to push the limits of what is deemed possible in its students, firm in the knowledge that they can redefine the world as they know it.